Mehmed I Giray

-Mehmed I Giray (1465–1523, reigned 1515–1523) was khan of the Crimean Khanate.
+Mehmed I Giray (Note: Crimean Tatar, Ottoman Turkish and محمد کرای.)
+(1465–1523, reigned 1515–1523) was khan of the Crimean Khanate.
 He was preceded by his father Meñli I Giray (r.
 1478–1515) and followed by his son Ğazı I Giray (1523–1524).
 He gained control of the steppe nomads, put his brother on the throne of Kazan and was killed after taking Astrakhan.

 As kalga

 As his father's kalga or designated successor and co-ruler, he participated in a number of raids northward.
 In 1505 he and his father raided what is now Belarus.
 In 1507 they advanced toward Russia, but turned back on learning of a Nogai raid on Crimea.
 Mehmed fell from his horse and became ill.
 The force returned to Crimea.
 In 1509 the Nogais planned to attack Crimea.
 Mehmed and a very large army defeated them as they were crossing the Volga.
 Much booty was taken.
 In 1510 he was also successful against the Nogais.
 In 1512 he raided Russia but was driven back by troops from Ryazan.
 In 1514 he was driven back from the Severia.
 In 1515, in alliance with the Lithuanians he besieged Novgorod-Seversky.
 Starodub and Chernogov and took many captives.
 (A common tactic was to bottle up troops in the towns and loot the surrounding countryside.).
 For these raids see Crimean-Nogai Raids#List of raids for 1505–1523.